utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/connecting-on-prem-git.md

 ## Connecting to an on-premises repository

-If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can connect to a Git repository hosted on-premises.
+If you are on a [Postman Enterprise Ultimate plan](https://www.postman.com/pricing), you can connect to a Git repository hosted on-premises.
 To connect to a [GitHub Enterprise Server or GitLab Self-Managed](#connecting-to-github-enterprise-server-or-gitlab-self-managed), create a new installed app in Postman.
 To connect to [Azure DevOps server](#connecting-to-azure-devops-server), use a personal access token.

 Keep in mind the following when connecting to an on-premises repository:

-* **You must be on a [Postman Enterprise plan](https://www.postman.com/pricing) to connect to a repository hosted on-premises.** If you're not on an Enterprise plan, you won't be able to connect to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server.
+* **You must be on a [Postman Enterprise Ultimate plan](https://www.postman.com/pricing) to connect to a repository hosted on-premises.** If you're not on a Postman Enterprise Ultimate plan, you won't be able to connect to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server.
 You can still [connect to a cloud-hosted repository](#connecting-to-a-cloud-hosted-repository).

 * **You must use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server.** You can't use the [Postman web app](/docs/getting-started/installation-and-updates/#using-the-postman-web-app) to connect to an on-premises GitHub repository.